hubblestack/nova/README.rst

 You can skip a check globally by adding a ``control: <reason>`` key to the check itself.
 This key should be added at the same level as ``description`` and ``trigger`` pieces of a check.
-In this case, the check will never run, and will be output under the ``Controlled`` results key.
+In this case, the check will never run, and will output under the ``Controlled`` results key.

-For more fine-grained control using topfiles, you can use a separate yaml top-level key called ``control``.
+Nova also supports separate control profiles, for more fine-grained control using topfiles.
+You can use a separate yaml top-level key called ``control``.
 Generally, you'll put this top-level key inside of a separate yaml file and only include it in the top-data for the hosts for which it is relevant.

-The data is just a list of tags which will be converted from ``Failure`` to ``Controlled`` after the audits have been run.
-Reasons can also be provided, and the format is such that additional features can be added later.
-Here is some sample data:
+For these separate control configs, the audits will always run, whether they are controlled or not.
+However, controlled audits which fail will be converted from ``Failure`` to ``Controlled`` in a post-processing operation.

+The control config syntax is as follows:

 .. code-block:: yaml